Lift Me Up (Howard Jones song)

 "Lift Me Up" is a Top 40 song by British singer-songwriter Howard Jones.
 It was written and produced by Ross Cullum and Jones, and appeared on Jones' 1992 album In the Running.

 "Lift Me Up" has been featured on several of Jones' compilations and live albums, including 1993's The Best of Howard Jones, 1996's Live Acoustic America and 2004's The Very Best of Howard Jones.

 Chart performance

 It was released as a single in 1992 and reached number 32 on the Billboard Hot 100 and number 13 on the Radio & Records Contemporary Hit Radio chart.
 It was Jones' ninth and last Billboard Top 40 hit.
 The song also reached number 10 on the Adult Contemporary chart, his last hit on that chart to date.
+In Canada, the song peaked at number 6, making it the last top 10 hit of Jones' career in any nation.